rakheshkrishna2005/alzheimer-mri-analysis/README.md

 # 🧠 Alzheimer’s Disease Classifier - MRI Image Analysis

 > &copy; Rakhesh Krishna P. All rights reserved.
-> This project should not be reproduced, distributed, or modified without the prior permission.
+> This project should not be forked, distributed, or modified without prior permission.

 ## 📝 Description